Near downtown in the Village of

-the river.
-In 1910, it was converted to the Dundee Hydraulic
+the river In 1910.
+It was converted to the Dundee Hydraulic

 Power Company but Detroit Edison soon came into the area and ran